Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 You can use a web-browser notebook to interact with the SOM board.
 To find the notebook URL, enter the following command in the Linux console: `sudo jupyter notebook list`

-You will enter this URL in order to access the notebook.
+You will enter the outputed URL into your browser.

+You can run through the notebooks on your own time to further explore their applications.

 ## Baseline measurements
 There are a number of tests you can perform with the smart camera: